 The soreness you feel post-grind is actually the result of small tears in your muscles.
 These micro-tears trigger your muscles to grow and overly compensate for the activity you’ve just put them through - so they regenerate, creating new muscle fibre that makes us stronger.
 Another reason why we get sore when we exercise is due to an increase in our blood flow which can cause some fluid inflammation.

 Weakness can lead to soreness

 It’s important to remember that ‘no pain no gain’ is a myth and the lack of soreness doesn’t necessarily mean you’ve not worked out well.
 On the contrary, we can still exercise to our best ability and increase muscle bulk without major impact.
 The gym ache is something that can have us running away from our club, never to return.
 But for many the ache is bearable and even pleasurable - it’s a pain that shows us what we’re doing is changing our bodies for the better.

-This ache we feel is a specific pain or sore that is connected solely with the exercise, a soreness that can only be felt after a great workout.
+This ache we feel is a specific pain connected solely with the exercise, a soreness that can only be felt after a great workout.
 The acknowledgement that we’ve performed our best, linked with achievement, accomplishment, satisfaction and improvement to physical and mental health makes those aching thighs and tight biceps a pleasant pain.